ThingSet/thingset.github.io/docs/2c_binary_mode.md

     Response:
     83                                      # Valid.

 Note that the endpoint is the object of the executable function itself.
-Data can be passed to the called function as the second parameter, but the "reset" function does not require any parameters, so it receives an empty array.
+Data can be passed to the called function as the second parameter, but the `x-reset` function does not require any parameters, so it receives an empty array.

 ## Published statements